 However, keep in mind that the usefulness of car gap insurance completely depends on the terms of the policy.
 Regardless of what type of loan you plan on taking out, it’s important to always pay close attention to its terms and conditions that would be stated in the contract.

-You’ll find that some gap insurance policies will offer their customers some extras.
-For a small extra payment, you can get the following extras:
+You’ll find that some gap insurance policies may offer their customers some extras.
+For a small extra payment, you may be able to get the following extras:

 Usually, car gap policies will only pay out if there has been a successful write-off claim.
 So if your car insurance provider for any reason at all decides not to pay the entire sum that’s insured, then the gap insurance won’t apply.